Hereworth School: Founding

+Hurworth School, previously known as Bathwick School (formally Wanganui Preparatory School), had been established in 1901 by William Edmund Atkinson (1860−1922), a member of a Unitarian family and a nephew of Sir Harry Atkinson.
+William Atkinson's wife Edith (née Watson) was a teacher and matron at the school.

 History

 Hereworth was started in 1927 and has since then become a school that ranges from year 0 to year 8.
-It is one of only seven private boys schools in New Zealand.
 The schools that it was born from, Hurworth and Heretaunga, were also private schools.
 Many new facilities have been added to Hereworth School and in 2008 the grounds won the 'Best Garden' award.
 As of 2007, students and staff have been able to use the modern technology block.

+In January 2023, the school admitted its first female day pupils.
+The headmaster noted that the intention was to open a boarding house for girls in the future.

-Technology Block
+Technology block

 At the end of the first term in 2007, John Key opened the $2,900,000 Technology Block.
-In this building there are six rooms.
-These are used for: Music and Drama, Hard Materials, Media Studies, Computing, Food Technology and Soft Materials (Sewing etc.).
+In this building, there are six rooms.
+These are used for: Music and Drama, Hard Materials, Media Studies, Computing, Food Technology, and Soft Materials (Sewing etc.).

 Houses

-The boys of Hereworth each belong to one of four houses:
+The pupils of Hereworth each belong to one of four houses: